hindu-comm/weblogs/non-hindu/doTheMath/2024/07/2024-07-05_mm-2-cosmology.md

 | 96100   | 5.86  | 4.67     | 18.8        | σ-Dra        |
 | 108870  | 6.89  | 4.69     | 11.8        | ε-Ind        |

 Columns are Hipparcos ID, absolute (visual) magnitude, apparent magnitude, distance in light years, and Bayer designation (for easier finding).
 Our sun has an absolute magnitude of 4.83.
 The other 2,000 stars down to apparent magnitude 5.17 (the cutoff here) have absolute magnitudes brighter (lower number than) 4.83.
 Note that only one *bright* star appears: Alpha Centauri.
 The third-brightest star in the sky (behind Sirius and Canopus), Alpha Centauri is actually a double star unresolved by naked eye.
 The angular separation between the two stars ranges from 2 to 22 arcseconds depending on orbital phase, so can be resolved in a telescope.
 The one that’s dimmer than the sun is the dimmer of the two, sensibly.
-I’ve never seen it myself (southern hemisphere).
+I’ve never seen it myself (southern hemisphere).+++(5)+++
 Besides Alpha Centauri, only two of the 15 intrinsically dim stars are brighter than fourth magnitude, and at sub-equatorial declinations are visible from anywhere south of the Arctic Circle.

 I picked 2,000 stars rather than the 6,000 often cited (based on the aspirational limit of magnitude 6.5) because: have you ever tried to see a star dimmer than about 5.2 magnitude?
 It’s very hard, requiring a dark sky and young pupils that can still open wide.
-Anyway, don’t take my word for it: try for yourself on a real sky!
+Anyway, don’t take my word for it: try for yourself on a real sky!+++(5)+++

-Most of this detail was skipped in the video, but the main point is: our sun is no super-star: just one of 100 billion and at the tail end of prominence.
-Our sun would not be on the list above for anyone beyond about 40 light years: very close compared to the 100,000 light years that our galaxy spans.
+Most of this detail was skipped in the video, but the main point is:
+our sun is no super-star: just one of 100 billion and at the tail end of prominence.+++(5)+++
+Our sun would not be on the list above for anyone beyond about 40 light years: very close compared to the 100,000 light years that our galaxy spans.+++(5)+++

 ## Scale of the Solar System

 Adding insult to injury, we now compare our insignificant sun to a mere chickpea!
 A chickpea is about a centimeter across, as demonstrated in the video using the enviable MATH RULER.
 Earth would be about 100 times smaller, or about the diameter of a human hair—which I attach to a piece of tape for demonstration.
 Holding these two a meter apart—harder than it sounds in a non-mirrored display—captures the scale of the Earth–Sun system.
 Earth is a mere dust speck that would be hard to even see/notice.

 Jupiter is a one-millimeter sand grain that would be 5 meters away.
 The solar system would require something like a football field (whichever way you wish to define “football”) to accommodate.
 It’s mostly very extremely empty.
 The sun itself accounts for 99.85% of the mass in the solar system.
 Add Jupiter and we’re up to 99.95%.
-Saturn, Uranus and Neptune account for 80% of the remainder, leaving 0.01% for all the dust specks including Earth.
-Think about a football field with one very bright (and too hot to touch) chickpea, one grain of sand, three other barely-visible grains, and the rest (including Earth) basically too small to notice.
-Everything in between in this lush oasis is empty, empty, empty.
+Saturn, Uranus and Neptune account for 80% of the remainder, leaving 0.01% for all the dust specks including Earth.+++(5)+++
+Think about a football field with one very bright (and too hot to touch) chickpea, one grain of sand, three other barely-visible grains, and the rest (including Earth) basically too small to notice.+++(5)+++ Everything in between in this lush oasis is empty, empty, empty.

 ## Interstellar Emptiness

 The next star from our sun (another chickpea) would be 300 kilometers away.
 More typically in our region off the Milky Way, it’s about 1,000 km between stars as big/bright as the sun, and 500 km [between the puniest barely-stars](https://dothemath.ucsd.edu/2024/05/how-far-are-stars/).
 So our nearest neighbor is atypically close (4.4 light years but would normally be 15 before getting something as big/bright).

-In any case, interstellar space makes the football-field solar system look like a hoarder-house, crammed with a few specks as it is.
-Spend a moment trying to imagine traveling hundreds of kilometers between two chickpeas, with **nothing** to run across in between!
-On this scale, our galaxy would be about a thousand times larger than Earth—itself hard to grasp even in this dramatically-shrunken (100-billion-fold) scale.
+In any case, interstellar space makes the football-field solar system look like a hoarder-house,
+crammed with a few specks as it is.+++(4)+++
+Spend a moment trying to imagine traveling hundreds of kilometers between two chickpeas,
+with **nothing** to run across in between!
+On this scale,
+our galaxy would be about a thousand times larger than Earth—itself hard to grasp even in this dramatically-shrunken (100-billion-fold) scale.

 ## Galaxy Collision

 ![This image from the Gemini North telescope in Hawai‘i reveals a pair of interacting spiral galaxies — NGC 4568 (bottom) and NGC 4567 (top) — as they begin to clash and merge.
 The galaxies will eventually form a single elliptical galaxy in around 500 million years.](https://dothemath.ucsd.edu/wp-content/uploads/2024/07/NGC4568-crop-1024x577.jpg)

-So empty is interstellar space that when two galaxies, each containing 100 billion stars, collide with each other—as shown in the image of NGC 4567 and 4568—chances are that **not a single star strikes another**.
+So empty is interstellar space that when two galaxies,
+each containing 100 billion stars, collide with each other—as shown in the image of NGC 4567 and 4568—
+chances are that **not a single star strikes another**.
 That’s how empty galaxies are, and how tiny stars are compared to their separations.
 And galaxies are dense concentrations—swarms—of stars on the scale of the universe.
-I will note that in a galaxy collision (something I worked on for [my PhD project](https://iopscience.iop.org/article/10.1086/322321)), clouds of gas and dust *do* slam into one another, so that the overall encounter is not frictionless.
+I will note that in a galaxy collision (something I worked on for [my PhD project](https://iopscience.iop.org/article/10.1086/322321)), clouds of gas and dust *do* slam into one another, so that the overall encounter is not frictionless.+++(4)+++

 ## Copernicus to the Fifth